By Andrea Tornielli

 I live in the present.
 I read the newspapers.
 It is possible that, in some cases, the Holy See has been not only badly advised but also cheated.
 I believe that we are learning from past mistakes or imprudence.
-Now it is a matter of accelerating, at the decisive and insistent impulse of the Pope, the process of knowledge, internal and external transparency, control, and collaboration between the different departments.
-We have included in our teams professionals of the highest level.
+Now it is a matter of accelerating, at the decisive and insistent impulse of the Pope, the process of knowledge, internal and external transparency, control and collaboration between the different departments.
+We have included professionals of the highest level in our teams.
 Today there is communication and collaboration between departments of economic content to address these issues.
 Collaboration is a great step forward.
 The Secretariat of State, APSA and SPE work together well.
-We can certainly make mistakes, we can make mistakes or be cheated, but it seems more difficult for this to happen when we cooperate and act with competence, transparency and trust between us.
+We can certainly make mistakes, make mistakes or be cheated, but it seems more difficult for this to happen when we cooperate and act with competence, transparency and trust between us.

 What are the risks for the future?

 Large states, companies and societies are in economic difficulties.
-Put to the test by the health and economic crisis, they take on debts that will be difficult to pay, postpone all payments to the future, and try to maintain liquidity in the face of the uncertainty that awaits.
+Put to the test by the health and economic crisis, take on credits that will be difficult to pay, postpone all payments to the future, try to maintain liquidity in the face of the uncertainty that awaits.
 We who are small cannot but be in difficulty.
-We depend on returns on assets and donations, and the crisis is affecting both of these negatively.
-The worst thing we could do is not recognize the difficulty, or choose the “every man for himself” option.
+We depend on returns on assets and donations, and the crisis is affecting both of us negatively.
+The worst thing we could do is not recognize the difficulty or choose the “every man for himself” option.
 We have to walk together.
 We must resist.
 Resist together, share the sacrifices.
-As the Pope said, the crisis can be a special situation that improves us better.
+As the Pope said, the crisis can be a privileged situation that makes us better.
 It can also be an opportunity to introduce the necessary changes that have already been seen.

-APSA is the department designed to manage the resources of all departments.
-In April, given the uncertainty represented by the lockdown, I noted this, not knowing how long it would last, and I anticipated that it would affect revenues.
+Apsa is the department designed to manage the resources of all departments.
+In April, given the uncertainty represented by the lockdown, I pointed it out, not knowing how long it would last, and I anticipated that it would affect revenues.
 We had decided not to cut donations and aid to people and Churches in need – others could be worse off than us – nor the salaries of people working for the Holy See.
 And for this reason donations and aid have increased.
 The APSA had to pay the salaries, we did not know how long the closure would last, nor if we would obtain the expected revenues.
-We therefore asked the departments to maintain their liquidity in APSA.
+We, therefore, asked the departments to maintain their liquidity in APSA.

 Is it true that the Secretariat of State will remain without “portfolio” and that its funds will be managed by APSA?

 The Secretariat of State has been in this process for months.
 It is carrying out its task.
-It is doing a great job of ensuring clarity, transparency and order.
-It has brought all its funds to IOR and APSA and will participate in the process of centralization of investments, with more technical and professional management.
+It is doing a great job of clarity, transparency and order.
+It has brought all its funds to IOR and APSA and will participate in the process of centralization of investments, with a more technical and professional management.
 This statement about the loss of the “portfolio”, as far as I know, is not accurate.
-Management will be undertaken in another way, as is the case in other departments that have a portfolio.
+The management will be done in another way, as happens to other departments that have a portfolio.
 In recent months I have seen that in the Vatican, as in the rest of the Church, there is a sacred respect for the destination of funds, for the will expressed by donors.
 When a donation has been accepted for a specific purpose, this is respected.
 Many of the funds managed by the Secretariat of State have been received for a specified purpose, always naturally linked to our mission.
 If the funds will be managed by another entity, they must remain associated with that purpose, with the same beneficiaries.

 What is the purpose of Peter’s Pence?
 Why are the faithful called to this collection?

-The contribution of the faithful to Peter’s Pence is a concrete way of collaborating with the Holy Father’s mission for the good of the whole Church.
-In 2019, the Peter’s Pence fund covered 32% of the expenses for the Holy See’s mission.
+The contributions of the faithful to Peter’s Pence is a concrete way of collaborating with the Holy Father’s mission for the good of the whole Church.
+In 2019, Peter’s Pence fund covered 32% of the expenses for the Holy See’s mission.
 The structure and services are covered by its own funds.
 Peter Pence’s collection amounted to 53 million Euros, of which 10 million Euros were donated for specific purposes.
-In other words, the fund collaborated with the Holy Father’s mission by providing 66 million euros, 23 million more than collected.
+In other words, the fund collaborated with the Holy Father’s mission for 66 million euros, 23 million more than collected.
 This has happened in recent years.
 This means that it has also decapitalized.
-But it is always for the mission for which it is intended.
-Peter’s Pence must be administered with the wisdom of the honest administrator, as one invests talents, as any good family father does, in order to guarantee that the Pope fulfil his mission.
+But always for the mission for which it is intended.
+Peter’s Pence must be administered with the wisdom of the honest administrator, as one invests talents, as any good family father does, in order to guarantee the Pope the exercise of his mission.

 However, the news about the London investment has caused disorientation.

 I understand.
 It is true.
 That is why it is important that there be clarity, that there be transparency.
 In the meantime, I can say one thing.
-As far as I know, the losses in London have not been covered by Peter’s Pence, but by other reserve funds of the Secretariat of State.
-And another thing I would like to say in conclusion: we must always be grateful to the Holy People of God who help the Pope’s mission.
-Also for this we must be transparent.
+As far as I know, the losses in London have not been covered by the Peter’s Pence, but by other reserve funds of the Secretariat of State.
+And another thing I would like to say in conclusion: we must always be grateful to the Holy People of God who helps the Pope’s mission.
+Also for this, we must be transparent.
 As Pope Francis wrote in his last message to the Pontifical Mission Societies, “the Church has always continued to go ahead also thanks to the oblation of the widow, to the contribution of all those countless people who feel healed and consoled by Jesus and who for this reason, for overflowing with gratitude, give what they have”.
-Our duty is to manage their gift with the honesty, prudence and foresight of the good family father.
+Our duty is to manage their gift with the honesty, prudence and foresight of the good father of the family.